maxjander/fe20tp2_bev_grupp7/README.md

 * [Mehrab Norouzi ](https://github.com/MehrabNorouzi)

 ## Description
-A group project built around "big-data" representation through APIs, using ReactJS, Firebase Realtime Database, and the YGOPRODECK api.
+A group project built around "big-data" representation through APIs using ReactJS, Firebase Realtime Database, and the YGOPRODECK API.
 The webpage works as a portfolio tracker, where you can add your own Yugioh! cards to your account's portfolio, and track the value of each card, as well as your overall inventory over time.